imDmanuel/voyatek-task/README.md

 ## Getting Started

+First, create a .env file in the project and then copy the content of the .env.example file to the .env file

+Get a crud api from https://beeceptor.com/crud-api/[https://beeceptor.com/crud-api/] and set the NEXT_PUBLIC_API_BASE_URL environment variable to it

-First, run the development server:
+Run the development server:

 ```bash
 npm run dev